 If you want to taste some of the village's best local produce, pay a visit to Sabores de Grazalema, just off the main square, next to the bull statue.
 The small store is a treasure trove of Spanish hams and other cured meats, along with fruit conserves and chutneys and even honey from the Sierra de Grazalema.

-There are several hotels in the village.
-On Plaza Pequeña is the four-star Puerta de la Villa, 956 132 376, with a swimming pool, jacuzzi and gym; ask for a room with a mountain view.
-Opposite on the same square is the two-star Peñon Grande, 956 132 434.
+There are several hotels in the village itself.
+On Plaza Pequeña is the four-star Puerta de la Villa, with a swimming pool, jacuzzi and gym; ask for a room with a mountain view.
+Opposite on the same square is the two-star Peñon Grande.
+La Mejorana relaxed guest House is in a quieter location.

-North of Grazalema is the Villa Turística, 956 132 136, with wonderful views and a hotel, self-catering cottages, restaurant and a swimming pool.
-Five kilometres outside the village in cork oak woodland is the largest hotel in the area, the four-star Hotel Fuerte Grazalema, 956 133 000, on the A372 to Ronda at Km 53.
-The town´s campsite, Camping Tajo Rodillo, is on the C344 at Km 49 to El Bosque.
+Just north of the village is the Villa Turística with wonderful views and a hotel, self-catering cottages, restaurant and a swimming pool.
+Overlooking the village set in cork oak woodland is the larger four-star Hotel Fuerte Grazalema located on the A-372 to Ronda at Km 53.
+The town´s campsite, Camping Tajo Rodillo, is just above the village on the A-372 at Km 49.

 "Walking the Mountains of Ronda and Grazalema" by Guy Hunter Watts